-Currently two of my favorite credit cards are the Barclays Arrival World MasterCard and the Chase IHG Rewards Club Visa.
+Currently two of my favorite credit cards are the Barclays Arrival World MasterCard and the IHG Rewards Club Premier Credit Card.
 The Arrival card is my favorite all-around travel rewards credit card worth $440 in free travel and the IHG card is one of my all-time-favorite hotel credit cards.

-The IHG Rewards Club visa currently offers a 80,000 point sign-up bonus after spending $1,000 in 3 months and along with the perks that come with the card it’s an amazing deal.
+The IHG Rewards Club visa currently offers a 80,000 point welcome bonus after spending $1,000 in 3 months (OFFER EXPIRED) and along with the perks that come with the card it’s an amazing deal.

 - Intercontinental Hotels and Resorts

 - Hualuxe Hotels and Resorts

 - Holiday Inn Club Vacations

 - Staybridge Suites

 This card has one of the BEST welcome bonuses among all hotel credit cards and unlike many other cards the annual fee is easily worth paying after the first year.

 The $49 annual fee on the IHG Rewards Club Premier Credit Card is close to half of other cards and it gets you a free night certificate every year that can be used at ANY IHG hotel!